 Above: ICANN 2015 Presentation on "DNS Abuse Handling"

-ICANN is currently engaged in data collection on DNS (Domain Name System) abuse and mitigation efforts implemented as part of the New gTLD Program.
+From the ICANN Announcement-- ICANN is currently engaged in data collection on DNS (Domain Name System) abuse and mitigation efforts implemented as part of the New gTLD Program.
 Members of the community and general public are invited to join ICANN on 28 January 2016 in an open discussion on the topic.
 This work will help inform the efforts of the review team examining the effects of the Program on Competition, Consumer Choice, and Consumer Trust, which will assess the safeguards in the Program as part of its work.

 Discussion Details & How to Attend--

-ICANN will hold two discussions to enable participation in all regions:
+ICANN will hold two discussions to enable participation in all regions: Discussion 1: Jan 28, 2016 at 02:00-03:30 UTCtime converter (9-10:30pm EST Jan 27)

-Discussion 2: Jan 28, 2016 at 16:00--17:30 UTC time converter (11am-12:30pm EST Jan 28)
+Discussion 2: Jan 28, 2016 at 16:00--17:30 UTCtime converter (11am-12:30pm EST Jan 28)

 Register to attend the discussion and ICANN will send you an email with participation information OR unable to attend, but want to contribute?
 Give ICANN the OK to send you a questionnaire so you can tell ICANN about your experiences.
 Visit: http://survey.clicktools.com/app/survey/go.jsp?iv=25apb9wqx72s8